BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 4. put your headset on and face forward (~ direction surge).
 Potential rotation of the hmd on roll and pitch angle is ignored for the calculation
 5. issue the calibration command by activating the `center` shortcut.
 You can also do this implicitly by activating motion compensation if you haven't (re)calibrated since last loading of the configuration.

+- If you're unable to locate the cor of your rig, try out the method described in the [according troubleshooting section](#virtual-tracker)
-- You may have to invert some of the rotations/translations on output side to get them compensated properly. **For new users it's strongly recommended to use some artificial telemetry (joystriick input, sine wave generator, etc.) and testing one degree of freedom at at time**
+- You may have to invert some of the rotations/translations on output side to get them compensated properly. **For new users it's strongly recommended to use some artificial telemetry (joystick input, sine wave generator, etc.) and testing one degree of freedom at at time**
 - If you're using YawVR Game Engine you can also use the parameters `Head Distance` and `Height` in its Motion Compensation tab to specify the offset of the cor.
 Head distance is basically equal to `offset_forward` in the configration file.
 But note that the height parameter is measured upwards from the bottom of your playspace, so you'll need to have that setup correctly in order to use that feature.

 ### Saving and the cor location